 As many people know, the initial impetus behind the creation of ClassicPress was dissatisfaction with the proposed new editor for WordPress, codenamed Gutenberg.
-While ClassicPress has already moved well beyond what we don’t want and is prioritizing features to ensure that the software is powerful, versatile, and predictable, one particular aspect of Gutenberg is currently causing particular consternation and controversy.
+While ClassicPress has already moved well beyond what we don’t want and is prioritizing features to ensure that the software is stable, secure, and instantly familiar, one particular aspect of Gutenberg is currently causing particular consternation and controversy.

 That aspect is accessibility.
 So we thought it would be a good idea to make clear where we at ClassicPress stand on this important issue.

 WordPress was originally founded on a mission to “democratize publishing.”
 At ClassicPress we take this idea of democratization very seriously.
 And we are very clear that, if we are to make our deeds match our words, then it is imperative that both our website and the ClassicPress platform itself must be fully accessible.
 It is simply part and parcel of “democratizing publishing.”

 In professional terms, we intend to adhere to the principles of universal design, according to which:

 an environment … can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability. … This is not a special requirement, for the benefit of only a minority of the population.
 It is a fundamental condition of good design.
 If an environment is accessible, usable, convenient and a pleasure to use, everyone benefits. … Simply put, universal design is good design.